 After all the quality policy says right thing right the first time.
 Also the ROI norms for sanctioning the capital expenses put a sealing of one year ROI for any major expense.

-The delicate position arose because of insufficient understanding of the cost associated with the operation & its quality.
+This delicate position arose because of insufficient understanding of the cost associated with the operation & its quality.

 It is easier to answer this question when a more comprehensive understanding of the cost associated with quality of this operation is available.
 COQ (cost of quality) does it precisely.

-What is COQ?
+What is Cost of Quality?

 COQ (Cost of quality) is a financial measure of the quality performance of an organisation.